 Philadelphia’s public transportation network includes buses, subways, trolleys, and regional rail lines.
-They are all operated by SEPTA (Southeastern Pennsylvania Transportation Authority.
-The public transit system will get you to most places you need to go in the city and in some suburbs.
+They are all operated by SEPTA (Southeastern Pennsylvania Transportation Authority).
+The public transit system will get you to most places you need to go to in the city and in some suburbs.

 Within Center City, public transit is generally quick and easy.
 However, the farther away from Center City you travel, the fewer direct routes you’ll find.